LARA-Gen: Enabling Continuous Emotion Control for Music Generation Models via Latent Affective Representation Alignment: Experiments

 \section{Experiments}

 \textbf{Datasets} To reduce the significant biases in individual emotion-labeled music datasets, we curated a comprehensive training dataset from multiple open music platforms, resulting in 22,067 30-second instrumental music clips with continuous valence-arousal annotations~(range 1--9).
-The full dataset was used to fine-tune LARA-Gen. We held out a balanced subset for test and train the Emotion Predictor on the remaining data.
+The full dataset was used to train music generation model and Emotion Predictor.

-For the music generation task, we constructed a separate test set from the public DEAM dataset~\cite{mead}, a widely used benchmark for music emotion recognition containing 1,802 music clips with continuous valence-arousal annotations~(range 1--9).
-After removing vocal tracks and extracting 30-second segments starting at the 15-second mark, the resulting set included 986 clips.
+To evaluate the emotional controllability of affective music generation models in real usage scenarios, we constructed an out-of-domain test set for the affective music evaluation task.
+Specifically, we curated this test set from the public DEAM dataset~\cite{mead}, a widely used benchmark for music emotion recognition containing 1,802 music clips with continuous valence-arousal annotations~(range 1--9).
+After removing vocal tracks to prevent confounding effects from lyrical semantics and extracting 30-second segments starting at the 15-second mark, the resulting set included 986 clips.

-\textbf{Model Specifications and Baselines} We use the MusicGen model~\cite{musicgen} as our backbone, which is an autoregressive Transformer with a hidden dimension of 1024, 16 attention heads, and 24 layers.
-We utilize the same pretrained T5 and RVQ as in the original work: T5 encoder maps text into a sequence with a hidden dimension of 1024, RVQ quantizes 32\,kHz audio into discrete tokens at a 50\,Hz rate using 4 codebooks, each of size 2048.

-We compare LARA-Gen against two baselines: \textbf{Emotion Text Prompting}, since existing text-to-music models cannot take continuous valence–arousal values as input, we approximate each valence–arousal point by its nearest neighbor among 81 evenly spaced valence–arousal coordinates~($v,a\in \{1,2,\dots,9\}$).
-Each point corresponds to a music-descriptive emotion word from ANEW~\cite{anew}~(e.g., ``arousal 6, valence 3''$\rightarrow$``anxious''), which is then fed into the pretrained MusicGen model using the prompt ``Generate a \textit{emotion word} music''.
-ANEW provides normative valence-arousal ratings for a large set of English words; \textbf{Vanilla CE Fine-tuning}, is an ablation of LARA-Gen, fine-tuned using only the cross-entropy loss.
-Both LARA-Gen and the Vanilla CE baseline were fine-tuned for 20,000 steps.
-To isolate emotional control, the text prompt was fixed to ``Generate a music based on valence $v$ and arousal $a$'', and the LARA loss weight $\alpha$ was set to 100.

-Our \textbf{Emotion Predictor} consists of a frozen MERT-300M~\cite{mert} backbone and a trainable MLP regression head.
-The MERT model first extracts features at a 75\,Hz rate with a hidden dimension of 768.
-The regression head is implemented as a three-layer MLP with hidden dimensions of 512, 256, and 128.
-We use 5-second non-overlapping windows to extract MERT tokens.
-The regression head was trained with a learning rate of 1e-4 and a weight decay of 1e-5.